 Options for this are:

 NO unauthorized employment.
 No unauthorized employment means that a student does not work off campus unless they have an I-20 with authorization for off campus employment on page 3.
-Unauthorized employment is a deportable offense.
+Unauthorized employment subjects one's SEVIS record to termination.

 If additional time is needed to meet the requirements for graduation, an extension has to be done BEFORE the end date on a student’s I-20.
 Students who go on academic probation during their years at Calvin are ineligible for an extension.